jkboyce/jugglinglab/README.md

 ## The code

 Juggling Lab is written in Java and uses standard Swing components, and it should run on any platform supported by Java 11 or later.
-The ``build.xml`` file defines Ant build targets to compile and run the code.
+The ``pom.xml`` file is used by [Maven](https://maven.apache.org/) to build the code, and scripts in ``/bin`` run the compiled jar.

-Please feel free to clone the repository and play around with it.
-Even better, contribute a bug report, bug fix, pattern file, or a new feature!
+Clone the repository and play around with it!
+I always appreciate bug reports (file under "Issues" above), and am always open to pull requests (bug fixes, new/updated pattern files, new features).

 ## Contributors